SAP-samples/cap-local-development-workshop/exercises/00/README.md

 Here are a few things to notice, given that by default we're in development mode here (i.e. we haven't specified "production" mode):

-- the CDS model that is loaded is made up of content from various sources
+- the CDS model that is loaded is made up of content from different sources
-- by default there's a SQLite-powered in-memory database in play
+- by default there's a SQLite powered in-memory database in play
-- there has been some initial data loaded into various entities
+- there has been some initial data loaded for various entities
 - mock authentication is used automatically
 - two services are made available, via the OData adapter, and there are custom implementations for each of them